SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

     dotnet run
      ```

-    **Note**: Let the command run, meanwhile you can proceed with the next step.
+    **Note**: Let the command run, meanwhile, you can proceed with the next step.

-1. Open another tab in Edge, in the browser window paste the following link
+1. Open another tab in Edge, in the browser window, paste the following link

    ```
    http://localhost:5224/swagger/index.html